KAgarwalCodeBase/IntrerviewPrep/system-design/Readme.md

 **Falut Tolerance**
 Nodes independently detect failures during gossip, temporarily storing write data as hints for offline nodes to ensure data consistency and recovery when they rejoin the cluster.

+**Concurrency Control**
+- Using Concurrency Control (`Last Write Win`)
+- Lightweight Transactions using Paxos
+- Concurrent Write Handling using `Memtable` updates and `commit log`.
+- Read-Repair
+- consistency level (Quorum, all, one)
+- Writes are never overwritten in place.
+Instead, new data is appended with newer timestamps.
+- Old data is compacted and garbage collected during the compaction process.

 <sub>[back to top](#table-of-contents)</sub>
 ### Long Polling